Breast Lift with Implants in Miami

 To maximize the longevity of the results, it is best to avoid future pregnancy or weight loss, both of which can negatively affect breast appearance.

 If you would like more information about combining breast lift and breast augmentation, Dr. Krau would be happy to speak with you.
-Call at (305) 861-6881 or send us an email to get in touch with the doctor.
+To schedule your consultation for a breast lift with implants with Dr. Krau, please contact his South Florida practice today.